smintio/Portals-ComponentFramework-Interfaces/README.md

 If, upfront, more information about the user and the portal is required, the `Smint.io Portals Payload API`, which is also REST-based API, can be used to query details, including e.g. the base URL of the Smint.io Portals Frontend API, if it is not known already.

-Pre-built API clients for the Smint.io Portals Payload API for C# and TypeScript are available on demand.
+Access to the pre-built API clients is restricted.
+Get in contact with Smint.io and request access.
+Access will be granted to either Smint.io Solution Partners or to all our Smint.io Portals Enterprise plan customers.

+Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

+Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

 For calling any Smint.io Portals Payload API endpoints, a bearer token is required.
 The bearer token can be acquired by using the industry standard OAuth2 protocol.

 A C# example for using the Smint.io Portals Payload API is available [here](/Examples/NetCore/Portals-ComponentFramework-Interfaces-Test/Harness/ComponentFrameworkFixture.cs#L64).

-## Accessing documentation

-The documentation for both the Smint.io Portals Frontend API and the Smint.io Portals Payload API is available on Swagger, but access is restricted.

-Please note that you will be requested to sign a Non-Disclosure Agreement (NDA) before gaining access.
-To request access, please contact [Smint.io](mailto:support@smint.io).

-Also note that, if you want to us the pre-built API clients, you will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the API clients are hosted there.

 ## Swagger page

-If access is granted, you can find the Swagger documentation for both the Smint.io Portals Frontend API and the Smint.io Portals Payload API API by following these steps:
+You can find the Swagger documentation for both the Smint.io Portals Frontend API and the Smint.io Portals Payload API API by following these steps:

 - Log into your Smint.io Portals backend
 - Click the user icon